List of Shameless (American TV series) characters: Carl Gallagher

 In season 9, Carl becomes a corporal cadet in military school.
 Kassidi followed him and set up camp outside the school gates, as a way to support him.
 Her presence proves to be an annoyance to Carl, and threatens his promotion.
 One of his cadets "takes care" of Kassidi (though it is never truly confirmed) in an attempt to gain Carl's approval.
-When Carl returns home he plans on applying to West Point.
+When Carl returns home, he plans on applying to West Point.
 He manages to get a recommendation letter from a senator with some help from V, and begins volunteering at Soothing Horizons, a business that euthanizes elderly and terminally ill dogs.
-However, he cannot bring himself to kill the dogs, and takes them home to die peacefully in the basement.
+However, he cannot bring himself to kill the dogs and takes them home to die peacefully in the basement.
 During a West Point aspirants' party, he meets Kelly, the daughter of a strict military man, and the two begin dating.
 Carl soon becomes jealous of Kelly's friendship with Debbie, fearing the two will fall in love.
 His paranoia causes Kelly to break up with him.
-He begins working at Captain Bob's, a seafood fast-joint, to make money.
-His break up with Kelly, as well as rejection from West Point, causes him to lose hope in his future and decide to not return to military school.
+He begins working at Captain Bob's, a seafood fast joint, to make money.
+His breakup with Kelly, as well as rejection from West Point, causes him to lose hope in his future and decide to not return to military school.
 He changes his mind after Kelly reveals she loves him, and the two reconcile.

 In season 10, Carl graduates from military school and continues his relationship with Kelly.
 Eventually they break up after Kelly cheats on him while at the Naval Academy.
 Carl also get his job at Captain Bob's back and takes an interest in a new coworker.
 He helps her with a scam, in exchange for half profit.
 To Carl's shock, he learns he is the father to twins due to Frank using Carl's sperm to impregnate the former's ex-girlfriend.